-It is essential that you engage fully in your own treatment plan, and that means attending all scheduled groups and individual sessions.
+It is essential that you engage fully in your own treatment plan, and that means attending all scheduled groups and therapeutic opportunities.
 The Highland Springs staff is here to support you and encourage you--even when you may be tempted to do less than your best.
 We know you can and will be successful in your treatment stay, but only you can decide to get the most out of your stay with us.
 Our goal is to teach you the tools to regain your life.

 The Dietary program at Highland Springs is carefully planned to provide food that meets the recommended dietary requirements.
 Well-balanced meals are served in a cafeteria style setting.
 A Registered Dietitian will provide consultation as needed in planning regular and special diets.
 Snacks and drinks are available on the unit.

 We encourage ongoing communication with loved ones and significant others.
 We have designated times on the daily schedule for phone calls.
 The times are designed so you are able to focus on your treatment and not to be distracted during scheduled treatment times.
 In emergency situations, the nurse in charge of the unit can make exceptions to the phone schedule.

 Incoming patient phone calls will be accepted but as long as it is not during a scheduled group or activity.
 Outgoing phone calls are to be made during personal time and limited to 10 minutes in length.
 After discharge from the inpatient unit, you are not permitted to call patients.